2fast2fourier/cheesefist/README.md

 ####A recursive test runner for Hapi REST APIs

 Cheesefist executes requests against a set of endpoints, validating the response.
 Requests can be chained recursively, with the results from previous requests available for keyword substitution in the url path.
+This is most useful for running requests against a large testing dataset, validating that every response is within expectations.

-Cheesefist is designed to integrate with any standard test framework, such as Mocha or Lab.
+Cheesefist is designed to integrate with most test frameworks, like Mocha or Lab.
 See Quickstart for an example using Mocha.

 #####NOTE:
 This is an early release, syntax and functionality may change in the future.
 Response `test` cases are still in active development, expect new functionality and changes to existing features.